TSR class D Baldwin-Westinghouse steeplecab in pink(ish) creme paint

 (1942 also saw the arrival of CC&F-built boxcabs 301-304, which let the railroad retire most of the passenger cars that had been used as freight motors.)

-In 1943, the TSR arranged trackage rights on the CN between St Clair Avenue & Toronto Union Station for operating single-seat service into downtown Toronto, which worked well until the end of WW2, at which point most of the passenger traffic went away (/particularly/ passengers; the true north had fallen for the lure of the automobile, and the TSR’s twisty mainline couldn’t support speeds to beat the improved roads that were springing up everywhere).
+In 1939, the TSR arranged trackage rights on the CNR between St Clair Avenue & Toronto Union Station for operating single-seat service into downtown Toronto, which worked well until the end of WW2, at which point most of the passenger traffic went away (/particularly/ passengers; the true north had fallen for the lure of the automobile, and the TSR’s twisty mainline couldn’t support speeds to beat the improved roads that were springing up everywhere).
 But the freight operations continued and brought in enough money to keep the railroad profitable.
 The single-seat trains into downtown Toronto brought in, at least for a while, enough money to not be unprofitable, but, like passenger service on so many other radials, were discontinued in the 1950s and the TSR became a strictly freight hauler.

 The early 1970s were fairly rough for traffic, to the point where even if the railroad had wanted to dieselise they couldn’t afford to.
 So instead of that they merged – in 1973 – with the Hamilton & Brantford Railway (which had also survived thanks to some industrial facilities locating along the line and buying the moribund railroad to get their products to the rest of the railroad network, and which had also kept their electrification) to form the Ontario Radial Railway Company.